 - To prepare attendees to utilize the knowledge, skills, and tools learned in the seminar in the classroom, workplace, or everyday life

 Check out upcoming seminars on our events page.

 The senior capstone project is designed to display what senior scholars have learned since entering the academy with the wider community.
 Seniors work in small groups over the course of the year to complete an approved project of their choosing.
 At the end of the academic year, seniors present the results and implications of their project, along with the leadership theory that informed their project.

-- Sophomore Leadership Retreat—Open to the entire class of sophomore students, this is a two-and-a-half-day retreat in the woods of Michigan focuses on building leadership and team skills
+- Sophomore Leadership Retreat—Open to entire class of Sophomore students, this retreat focuses on building leadership and team skills

 - Scholar Retreats— Designed specifically for Leadership Academy scholars, these retreats help to foster the Leadership Academy community and further develop the skills and knowledge of our scholars

 Scholars are invited to attend Chicago civic group meetings, meetings with members of the Illinois Tech Board of Trustees and administration, participate in regular alumni panels, and attend an annual in-person event with alumni of the academy.

 Rooted in a model of servant leadership, all scholars are engaged in volunteering either on campus or within the broader Chicago community.